-There is Chinmaya Mission on CMH road, but I visited them years ago, need to visit them again sometime.
-Of all the spiritual organizations that I have seen Chinmaya Mission remains my favorite for being non-preachy, for being punctual and disciplined and for respecting each and everyone who comes there, unlike most other places that end up putting hierarchies.
+There is Chinmaya Mission on CMH road.
+But I visited them years ago, need to visit them again sometime.
+Of all the spiritual organizations that I have seen Chinmaya Mission remains my favorite for being non-preachy.
+For being punctual and disciplined.
+And for respecting each and everyone who comes there.
+Unlike most other places that end up putting hierarchies.
 I also admire their educational approach rather than preaching approach that most other organizations follow.
-Any other prominent Ashrams in Bangalore…let me know.

 Any other prominent Spiritual Ashrams in Bangalore, let me know.